 The temple’s interior is an open space with an idol or altar at one end.
 You decide whether the temple is illuminated and whether that illumination is bright light or dim light.
 The smell of burning incense fills the air within, and the temperature is mild.

 The temple opposes types of creatures you choose when you cast this spell.
 Choose one or more of the following: celestials, elementals, fey, fiends, or undead.
 If a creature of the chosen type attempts to enter the temple, that creature must make a Will saving throw.

-On a failed save, it can’t enter the temple for 24 hours.
-Even if the creature can enter the temple, the magic there hinders it; whenever it makes an attack roll, an ability check, or a saving throw inside the temple, it must roll a d4 and subtract the result from the roll.
+On a failure, it can’t enter the temple for 24 hours.
+Even if the creature can enter the temple, the magic there hinders it; whenever it makes an attack roll, an ability check, or a saving throw inside the temple, it rolls with disadvantage.

 In addition, the sensors created by divination spells can’t appear inside the temple, and creatures within can’t be targeted by divination spells.

 Finally, whenever any creature in the temple regains health from a spell that expends mana, the creature regains additional health equal to your spellcasting ability.

 The temple is made from opaque magical force that extends into the Ethereal Plane, thus blocking ethereal travel into the temples interior.
 Nothing can physically pass through the temple’s exterior.
 It can’t be dispelled by dispel magic, and antimagic field has no effect on it.
 A disintegrate spell destroys the temple instantly.